Prayers of the Faithful Today

 Option 1

-That N. and all who lived in the spirit of St. Francis may now rejoice with him in the eternal praise of God, let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed who bore fruit for the kingdom may now rejoice in the vineyard of God's eternal glory, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-1.For Pope Leo XIV, that he may guide the Church with the evangelical poverty and joyful spirit of St. Francis, let us pray to the Lord.Lord, hear our prayer.
+1.For Pope Leo XIV, that he may lead the Church in bearing fruit for the kingdom, renewing her missionary zeal and her care for the poor and forgotten, let us pray to the Lord.Lord, hear our prayer.

-That N. and all who have died may be welcomed by Brother Sun and Sister Moon into the eternal light of God's kingdom, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may be found among those who bore fruit and now dwell in the vineyard of God's eternal kingdom, let us pray to the Lord.Lord, hear our prayer.

 Option 1